 The ABCs of School Outreach

-Get tips on what to say and how to say it, sample presentations you can customize, handouts for teachers, and an "extra credit" section with ideas to go beyond the classroom.
+Get tips on what to say and how to say it, customizable presentations, handouts for teachers, and ideas to go beyond the classroom.

 Get the Experience